Differentiated Instruction: Adapting Lessons for Every Student

 - Reviewing previous assessment results

 Tracking student progress doesn't have to be complicated.
 A simple spreadsheet with objectives down the left and student names across the top lets you see patterns at a glance: which objectives need reteaching, which students need support, and which are ready for extension.
+OECD analyses of equity in education consistently link formative tracking with stronger outcomes for the lowest performers.

 Digital tools can simplify this further.
 Draft My Lesson, for example, lets you track student levels and generate exercises adapted to different proficiency levels, so the differentiation is built into the materials from the start.